Muhammad Iqbal: Legacy

+U.G. & P.G.
+College & ACN Hospital in Muzaffarnagar.Allama Iqbal Institute of Management in Kerala.

+Iqbal Academy Lahore has published magazines on Iqbal in Persian, English and Urdu.

 In India, his song "Tarana-e-Hind" is frequently played as a patriotic song speaking of communal harmony.
 Dr. Mohammad Iqbal, an Indian documentary film directed by K.A.
 Abbas and written by Ali Sardar Jafri was released in 1978.
 It was produced by Government of India's Films Division.

 The Government of Madhya Pradesh in India awards the Iqbal Samman, named in honour of the poet, every year at the Bharat Bhavan to Indian writers for their contributions to Urdu literature and poetry.

-The Pakistani government and public organisations have sponsored the establishment of educational institutions, colleges, and schools dedicated to Iqbal and have established the Iqbal Academy Pakistan to research, teach and preserve his works, literature and philosophy.
+The Pakistani government and public organizations have sponsored the establishment of educational institutions, colleges, and schools dedicated to Iqbal and have established the Iqbal Academy Pakistan to research, teach and preserve his works, literature and philosophy.
 The Allama Iqbal Stamps Society was established for the promotion of Iqbal in philately and in other hobbies.
 His son Javed Iqbal served as a justice of the Supreme Court of Pakistan.
 Javaid Manzil was Iqbal's last residence.

+In Bangladesh, Sir Iqbal Road in Khulna named after him.